hanzopgp/NeuralNetworkFromScratch/README.md

 ## Presentation

 >After coding a really simple perceptron, I wanted to build a multi-layer neural network from scratch using only numpy.
 I'm also currently reading the [nnfs](https://nnfs.io) book.
 I'm trying to go really slow on this project so I can learn and memorize all the informations.
 I'm reading a maximum of 2 chapters per session while making sure I understand each line of code and their theoretical context.
+I'm also writing a PDF file where you can find the mathematics behind that neural network, you can find it at the root of the repository.

 ## Book's chapters